ionic compounds

 Solutions of ionic compounds

-The image below shows the apparatus needed to demonstrate the fact that solutions of ionic compounds will conduct electricity.
-The two graphite electrodes are dipped into a solution of an ionic compound and the free moving ions will be attracted to the electrodes.
-If the ionic compound is heated and melts to form a liquid or melt then this liquid will also conduct electricity since the particles in a liquid are also free to move.
+If the ionic compound is heated until it melts to form a liquid or molten compound then this liquid will also conduct electricity since the particles, which in this case are the ions are also free to move.
 These free moving ions enable an electrical current to flow.
 Solid ionic compounds DO NOT conduct electricity since the ions are held tightly in a 3d lattice structure and are not free to move.

 Experimental set up to show how solutions of ionic compounds conduct electricity